We’re HigherTrek and we love investing in the next generation of Christian leaders.

 Dr. Eden Murad

-In 2019, due to an increase in the use of the name Band of Brothers in Christ by so many small groups, Bible Studies, and local ministries across the country, our board voted unanimously to change the name of the ministry to HigherTrek.
-New name, same vision and mission.
-Today, Chuck’s signature statement is as true as ever, “the best is yet to come!”
+In 2019, Band of Brothers in Christ became HigherTrek.
+New name, same vision and mission, and today Chuck’s signature statement is as true as ever, “the best is yet to come.”